Update: Daimler has revealed the dashboard of the Mercedes EQS. Scroll to the interior section learn all about it.

-The Mercedes EQS has been teased in India for the first time, suggesting that its launch is under consideration.
+The Mercedes EQS has been teased in India, which suggests that its launch is under consideration.
 Daimler is probably gauging the interest from Indian customers to decide if its upcoming flagship, an all-electric luxury saloon, has potential.

-At the Mercedes EQC launch in India today, Ola Kallenius, Chairman, Daimler and Mercedes-Benz, sent a message from the Mercedes-Benz Museum in Stuttgart, Germany.
-Kallenius was standing beside a Mercedes EQS in blue camouflage like he did two days ago in the intro of the Mercedes-Benz Strategy Update 2020 event.
+At the Mercedes EQC launch in India in October last year, Ola Kallenius, Chairman, Daimler and Mercedes-Benz, sent a message from the Mercedes-Benz Museum in Stuttgart, Germany.
+Kallenius was standing beside a Mercedes EQS in blue camouflage like he did in the intro of the Mercedes-Benz Strategy Update 2020 event.

-Kallenius stood beside the Mercedes EQS prototype at the same location in the clip aired during the EQC’s launching, stating “We keep on working in the future of luxury electric mobility, as you can see behind me.”
+In the clip aired during the EQC’s launch, he said “We keep on working in the future of luxury electric mobility, as you can see behind me.”

 Mercedes EQS platform